managination/afrr/readme-ew.md

 ### Borrower (Trove) Operations - `BorrowerOperations.sol`

-`openTrove(uint _maxFeePercentage, uint _EEURAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the Ether received as collateral.
+`openTrove(uint _maxFeePercentage, uint _EEURAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the EWT received as collateral.
 Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 150% in Recovery Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.

-`addColl(address _upperHint, address _lowerHint))`: payable function that adds the received Ether to the caller's active Trove.
+`addColl(address _upperHint, address _lowerHint))`: payable function that adds the received EWT to the caller's active Trove.

 `withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Trove.
 Executes only if the user has an active Trove, the withdrawal would not pull the user’s Trove below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.